 My first work in anthropology was in museology and Native North American archaeology and ethnohistory, with fieldwork in the Great Lakes region.
-My doctoral work and subsequent research has reflected a keen interest in state-level societies (particularly aspects of status and class) and in macro-scale spatial configurations (settlement agglomeration and disagglomeration) and their relationships to socio-political organization.
-I have theoretical interests in dialectical and structural approaches to contemporary human/environment relations, and in utilizing an explicitly historical, culturally specific ecology to formulate regional mitigation plans.
-I continue to expand a critique of hierarchy as a means of calling attention to the existence of viable social structural alternatives, which have the advantage of being more responsive to environmental constraints.
+My doctoral work and subsequent field work and scholarly research in Europe reflected a keen interest in state-level societies (particularly aspects of status and class) and in macro-scale spatial configurations and their relationships to socio-political organization.
+I have theoretical interests in dialectical and community-based approaches to human/environment relations, and in utilizing historical ecology to formulate regional mitigation plans.
+I continue to expand my work in heterarchy, a critique of hierarchy that calls attention to the existence of viable social structural alternatives, with the added advantage of being more responsive to environmental constraints.

 Europe (especially France) offers a particularly rich archaeological, environmental, and ethnographic resource, and I continue to concentrate research efforts there.My pan-European interests are in landscape history, the European Union’s Common Agricultural Policy, European efforts to preserve cultural heritage, and the importance of regional-scale approaches to sustainable urbanism.